aragon/aragon-wiki/docs/documentation/governance.md

     - See results from [**past Aragon Network Votes**](https://github.com/aragon/AGPs/tree/master/votes)
     - Sign up for the very-low-volume [**Aragon Network Vote alerts mailing list**](https://one.us15.list-manage.com/subscribe?u=a590aa3843a54b079d48e6e18&id=9b7f365936)

+!!! quote ""
     ## Important information for the next Aragon Network Vote

     !!! info "Aragon Network Vote #3"

         **Dates**

         These dates may change if an emergency delay is approved by the Aragon Association Board of Directors.
 Check back here to confirm if you have any doubts.

         - Proposals for this vote are due, Aragon Association review begins: **2019-07-11 at 16:00 UTC**
         - Aragon Association review ends, final community review begins: **2019-07-18 at 16:00 UTC**
         - Aragon Network Vote #3 begins: **2019-07-25 at 16:00 UTC**
         - Aragon Network Vote #3 ends, final results announced: **2019-07-27 at 16:00 UTC**

+!!! quote ""
     ## Approved AGPs

-!!! quote ""

     - [AGP-0: The Aragon Manifesto](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-0.md)
     - [AGP-1: The Aragon Governance Proposal Process](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-1.md)